Active Aging Week (Sept 23 - 29), Positive Perceptions of Aging, Inspiring Wellness, 3000 events worldwide

 - Romantic relationships (22%)

 To address this need, the International Council on Active Aging this week is offering a series of programming and events to help aging Americans embrace a healthy lifestyle.

 Events are offered in celebration of Active Aging Week (Sept.
 23-29), which encourages older adults to experience wellness activities and exercise in a safe and supportive environment.

 During Active Aging Week (www.activeagingweek.com), more than 750,000 people will take part in 3,000+ events throughout the U.S., Canada and Australia to demonstrate the health benefits of active aging.

 - Colin Milner, ICAA Founder and CEO, firstname.lastname@example.org or 604-763-4595 (cell).

 Colin has advised the U.S. Dept of Health and Human Services Administration on aging and the U.S. National Institute of Health's National Institute on Aging.
 His bio: http://tinyurl.com/y9mtw9y5.

 The 2018 theme is “Inspiring Wellness,” and participants aged 50+ will take part in tai chi and yoga classes, hiking trips, nature walks, cooking demos, line dancing classes, memory games, Ping Pong tournaments, art classes, health fairs, and more at neighborhood groups, health and fitness clubs, parks and recreation sites, senior centers and senior living communities.

-Your readers can find events in their area via the Active Aging Week site, plus resources and ideas for keeping them active every day!
+Your viewers/listeners/readers can find events in their area via the Active Aging Week site, plus resources and ideas for keeping them active every day!